GovTechSG/techpass-user-docs/docs/staging-release-notes.md

 Tenants can configure a new event webhook, `application-deleted` to get notifications when an application gets deleted from their system.

-For more details, see the[Configuring Webhooks](https://stg.docs.developer.tech.gov.sg/docs/techpass-tenant-guide/#/webhooks?id=configuring-your-webhooks) section.
+For more information, see[Configuring Webhooks](https://stg.docs.developer.tech.gov.sg/docs/techpass-tenant-guide/#/webhooks?id=configuring-your-webhooks).

 </details>